darius-despain/z-prefix-app/README.md

     npm install

-install docker on your desktop if you havent already.
+install docker and docker-compose on your desktop if you havent already.
 - Visit https://docs.docker.com/get-docker/ for more information

 check docker is running in the command line